naitik-2006/Team-Blog/interriit.md

 By combining HNSW with interleaving RAG, we achieve ultra-fast, context-aware retrieval in follow-up queries, pushing long-document retrieval into the future.

 ## Code & Reasoning Agent
 Given a set of tools and a problem statement, the primary task of the LLM is to determine the optimal order in which the tools should be executed to solve the given problem.
-Several algorithms exist for determining tool execution order. `React` and `Code-Driven` methods are the famous one and widely used to determine the order of tools execution. \
+Several algorithms exist for determining tool execution order. `React` and `Code-Driven reasoning` methods are the famous one and widely used to determine the order of tools execution. \
-`React` is famous among all the algorithm , it basically given the list of tools, task and past observation determine the next tool call and then execute it and re-iterate it untill final answer is reached.
-One major advantage of this approach is it works well in dynamic environment means capable of handling tools failure \
+`React` is fairly popular; given the list of tools, the task at hand and past observation, it generates a `thought`, after which it performs the next `action` in the form of  the next tool call and then execute it, after which the LLM is asked to perform an observation keeping mind the tool output returned.
+This process is repeated until the final answer is reached.
+Such a methodology allows for improved resistance towards tool failures, however, demands high token counts. \

-`Code Driven` approach determine the order of tools execution at a single a step .
-Means given a task and list of tool , it first determine the order of tool in single step .
-And then execute it.
-It saves the time but can lead to wastage of tokens as it does not handle the tool failure
+`Code Driven reasoning` determines the exact tools, in the correct order along with appropriate inputs at once in the form of python function calls, given the task to be performed.
+This allows for faster inference and token efficiency, but this method suffers from its staticity; any syntax error or tool failure renders the entire code block useless.

 ### **Chain of Function Call**

-Analyzing the strengths and weaknesses of ReAct and Code-Driven approaches, we developed the Chain of Function Call (CoFC) method, combining the best aspects of both.
+It is critical therefore, to achieve the best of both ReAct and Code-Driven Reasoning.
+More specifically, we need to combine both System 1 thinking and System 2 thinking :
 - System 1 reasoning:  Spontaneous, stochastic, pattern based.
 - System 2 reasoning :  Slow,  Sequence-based, logical reasoning.​

+Analyzing the strengths and weaknesses of ReAct and Code-Driven approaches, we developed the Chain of Function Call (CoFC) method, combining the best aspects of both.
 The Code & Reasoning Agent is based on a Chain of Function Call tool reasoning paradigm, where at each step, a single python function call is performed, based on the provided list of tools and their description , problem statement , previous history of python function calls and responses.
 Each tool call is executed using an interpreter to generate the function tool response.

 ## **Error Handling and Reflexion in Code & Reasoning Agent**